Joining Whitecross Hereford at Year 7

 - Children of staff in either or both of the following circumstances: a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage;

-- Children with exceptional medical, social or compassionate grounds for admission and whose parents can show that entry to the school is necessary for the well-being of their child.
-Parents are required to produce a medical certificate or other appropriate information preferably from an independent source;
+- Children with exceptional medical, social or compassionate grounds for admission and whose parents can show that entry to Whitecross Hereford is necessary for the well-being of their child.
+Parents will be asked to support the application with a medical certificate or other appropriate information preferably from an independent source;

-- Children who live nearest to the school by the shortest available walking route.
+- Children who live nearest to school by the shortest available walking route.

 If parents wish to transfer their child to the same age group in another school, parents should discuss the transfer with the Headteacher of the student’s present school in the first instance.
-If it is then decided to make a formal request for transfer, parents should complete the relevant paperwork provided by the Local Authority on behalf of the school.
+If the decision is to make a formal request for transfer, parents will need to complete the relevant paperwork provided by the Local Authority on behalf of the school.